-Darren C. Atkinson and William G. Griswold, “Effective whole-program analysis in the presence of pointers,” in Proceedings of the 6th ACM International Symposium on the Foundations of Software Engineering, pp. 46–55, November 1998.
+Darren C. Atkinson and William G. Griswold, “Implementation techniques for efficient data-flow analysis of large programs,” in Proceedings of the 2001 International Conference on Software Maintenance, pp. 52–61, November 2001.

 Abstract